Ireland '23 - bibliography

 Author Damrosch writes that modern biographers of Swift have made an educated guess that once together for some time as a couple, Jonathan & Stella put 2 + 2 (on the family tree) together, and realized they were both probably the offspring of the same Uncle, who was apparently sexually active for a long time, although they likely had different Moms.

-Final historical note about Jonathan Swift and the time he lived in - the Damrosch book shows a Parcel Map for the Dublin neighborhood where the Cathedral was, from the 1740s, and, each house had an attached plot of land, long & thin, like an acre or two, for gardens & fruit trees.
+Final historical note - the Damrosch book shows a Parcel Map for the Dublin neighborhood where the Cathedral was, from the 1740s, and, each house had an attached plot of land, long & thin, like an acre or two, for gardens & fruit trees.

-As a result, all houses 'front' onto the street, while out back it was like a big open space park.
+As a result, all houses 'fronted' onto the streets, while out back it was like a big open space park.
 Walking through the city blocks surrounding the Cathedral today, it is hard to imagine this !

 return to Ireland 23 index